Achilles Liarmakopoulos: Career

 In December 2010, Liarmakopoulos won the position of principal trombone of the Greek Radio Symphony Orchestra, where he played for one season before joining the Canadian Brass.
-He has also performed with the Malaysian Philharmonic, Jacksonville Symphony, and European Union Youth Orchestra.
+He has also performed with the Bern Symphony Orchestra, Malaysian Philharmonic, Jacksonville Symphony, Philadelphia Orchestra, and European Union Youth Orchestra.

-In April 2011, he won the audition for Canadian Brass, a position he held until 2024.

-Liarmakopoulos has received awards in the Yamaha Music Foundation of Europe and the 2nd Christian Lindberg International Trombone competition.

 His debut solo album, Ástor Piazzolla: Tango Distinto was released by Naxos Records in 2011.
 It is the first full album to feature Astor Piazzolla's music on solo trombone.

 In 2013, Liarmakopoulos released his second solo album titled Discoveries with new works for trombone and piano, collaborating with piano soloist Amy J. Yang.

 In January 2013, Liarmakopoulos was invited to play with the Oregon-based genre-bending ensemble Pink Martini.
 Since then, he has performed with them regularly all over the world.

 Liarmakopoulos' third album Trombone Atrevido with choro music from Brazil was released in July 2015 on the ODEG label.
 The album was produced by guitarist Spiros Exaras and mastered by Bernie Grundman at the Bernie Grundman Mastering Studios-Los Angeles, CA.

 In 2017, he released his fourth solo album titled Ethereal.
 The album features six brand new compositions and five arrangements with an exceptional roster of musicians from all over the world, including Fernando Suarez Paz from Astor Piazzolla's legendary Tango Quintet.

-Liarmakopoulos is an adjunct trombone professor at Brooklyn College in New York City.
+Liarmakopoulos was an adjunct trombone professor at Brooklyn College in New York City.

 In 2018, he formed Cuatrombon with Jorge Glem on cuatro, Manuel Rangel on maracas, and Bam Bam Rodriguez on bass.
 Together they released three singles of Venezuelan music and, in 2020, an album entitled "Volar."